East Kilbride YM F.C.

 East Kilbride YM Football Club (also known as The YM) are the oldest club based in East Kilbride, South Lanarkshire.
 The club currently have seven adult teams competing in the Caledonian, Greater Glasgow Leagues and Central Scottish Over 35s as well as a Saturday Morning Team playing in the Saturday Morning Amateur Football Association, an under 21's side, an under 19's side and an old crocks walking team.
 'The YM' is part of the EK United Community Club alongside East Kilbride YC and East Kilbride Girls.
-The club also host the most popular Player of the Year and Speakers night in the East Kilbride area and an annual Invitational Tournament.
+The club hosts an annual Player of the Year and speakers' night and an annual invitational tournament.

 History

 Formation and early years

 East Kilbride YM were formed in 1921 with one of the earliest Team Managers being John Cadzow.
 The club was kept going through the war by enlisting local players and serviceman stationed nearby.
 In 1947 Angus McConnell became involved as Secretary and Organiser at only 16-years old.
-Despite never playing for ‘the YM’, McConnell was an ever present figure within the club and, as well as his secretarial duties, was at the forefront of the club's fundraising endeavours raising money for local and national charities.
+Although he never played for the club, McConnell served as secretary for many years and organised fundraising for local and national charities.
 At the Annual EKYM Speakers Dinner, McConnell was named Honorary President.

 Despite there being no official league, East Kilbride YM kept playing throughout the war and then into the 1950s when they were accepted into the Scottish Amateur Football League.
 John Cadzow is widely credited with the establishment of East Kilbride YM as a club and sustaining it through its difficult early stages.

-In the early-1950s, Jack Fowler became manager and won numerous trophies over his decade in charge.
-It was at this time 17-year-old Les Goodfellow and Eric Gunning joined The YM.
-Both played their way through the ranks to the first team where they stayed for many years.
+In the early 1950s, Jack Fowler became manager and remained in charge for around a decade.
+Les Goodfellow and Eric Gunning, both aged 17, joined the club during this period and progressed to the first team, where they played for many years.
 After retiring, the pair became actively involved in the running of the club until 2012, almost 60 years later.

 The early-1960s saw the club add under-16 and under-18 squads bringing with them a steady stream of talented youth players.
 In 1961 the men's team reached the final of the Coronation Cup against Clyde Paper.
-A game in which Alistair McCartney suffered a broken leg and the team forced to continue with 10 men.
-Against the odds, the YM went on to win 3–2 and lift the Coronation Cup.
+After Alistair McCartney suffered a broken leg, the team played the rest of the match with ten men and won 3–2.

 In 1980 Bobby Jarvie managed the East Kilbride YM under-18s to the final of the Scottish Amateur Youth Cup.
 They were ultimately beaten 2–1 with two late goals from Andy Walker, who would go on to play for Newcastle United and Bolton Wanderers, and his brother.